Skip to main content

 • exclude tags: When identifying the latest upstream tag, this pattern omits certain tags.

 • in Packit Service: In propose_downstream and pull_from_upstream jobs, it determines whether a specific release should trigger a reaction.
+However, for pull_from_upstream, it is applied only when the upstream_project_url is configured.

 prerelease_suffix_pattern